anilmainali/wilsonmar.github.io/_posts/2016-03-13-social-media-for-evangelism.md

 ## Engagement

 Measurement of engagement looks at how many took some action after reading an item.

+It is rare to get more than 5% on messages delivered.

+Most tweets are never read by anyone.

 ## Best times to tweet